-Bacon-loaded menu drives McDonald's sales jump, shares rise

-(Reuters) - McDonald’s Corp reported a better-than-expected rise in quarterly sales at established U.S. restaurants on Tuesday, boosted by the burger chain’s latest promotions and menu additions, sending its shares up about 4 percent.
+McDonald's U.S. sales beat as free bacon, value meals attract diners

+(Reuters) - McDonald’s Corp lured diners with short-term bacon promotion, value meals and redesigned restaurants that helped lift its U.S. same-store sales above Wall Street estimates for the first time in four quarters on Tuesday.

+Chief Executive Officer Steve Easterbrook has focused on improving dining experience and delivery services in the past few years by bringing new technologies to the company’s stores, while sprucing up its restaurants by adding wooden tables and faux leather chairs.

-During the first quarter, McDonald’s launched a new two for $5 deal, tweaked its breakfast menu to add donut sticks, and offered applewood smoked bacon with a selection of its burgers and breakfast sandwiches.
+The company also launched a new “2 for $5” deal, tweaked its breakfast menu to add donut sticks and offered free bacon with some burgers as part of a limited-period promotion during the first quarter.

-The company is modernizing its stores by introducing digital menus and adding wooden tables and faux leather chairs as it seeks to attract diners in a competitive market.

-Those efforts helped drive a 4.5 percent growth in same-store sales in the United States, beating the 3.03 percent rise expected by analysts, according to Refinitiv IBES.
-The beat was also its first in four quarters.
+Those efforts helped drive a 4.5 percent growth in same-store sales in the United States, well above analysts’ expectations of a 3.03 percent rise, according to Refinitiv IBES.
+Global same-store sales also grew by a better-than-expected 5.4 percent.

+“The trends are definitely improving in the U.S. and that is a big deal,” Edward Jones analyst Brian Yarbrough said.

+Shares of the company were up slightly after touching a record high of $198.85 in early morning trading.

 Net income fell to $1.33 billion, or $1.72 per share, in the first quarter ended March 31 from $1.38 billion, or $1.72 per share, a year earlier.